whigy/MLA-Random-Forest/README.md

 Machine Learning Advanced Project.

-Files contain regression trees, using both RI-Forest and RC-Forest.
+Code refer to regression trees, using both RI-Forest and RC-Forest.

+Not authorized, teammates'code is not published here.

 ------
 Reference: